eldoy/sirloin/README.md

 ### HTTP Server
 Supported request methods are GET, POST, PUT, DELETE and PATCH.
 The response and request parameters are standard Node.js HTTP server Incoming and Outgoing message instances.

+The default content type for GET requests is `text/html` and `application/json` for all other requests.

 The router is just based on string lookup to make it really fast.
 ```js